Testifying Demeanor: What Are You Communicating to Attorneys and Jurors?

 A website is a multi-media job interview.

 - graphics and photographs are powerful communicators, for good or ill.
 But they’re necessary to lighten the load of non-stop text.
+That’s why I included the image above.
+Weren’t you getting tired of words??

 - The tenor of writing on your site gives attorneys a test run of what they can expect in your reports and even testimony.
 It’s worth your effort to get that right.
 I copy-edit content for my clients and I have yet to see writing that’s perfect straight out of the box.